psmithccld/Essayons_Change_Website/replit.md

 ## Overview

-Essayons Change Management is a monorepo-based public marketing website that combines content presentation with SaaS application integration.
-The project serves as the public face for a Change Management Information System (CMIS), offering marketing pages, educational content, and a gateway to the main application.
+Essayons Change Management is a monorepo-based public marketing website for a Change Management Information System (CMIS).
+It provides marketing pages, educational content, interactive games/quizzes, and acts as a gateway to the main CMIS application via a `/app` route.
+The project aims to be the public face for the CMIS, offering various content types and engaging features to attract and inform users.

-**Purpose**: Public marketing site featuring home, about, pricing, tutorials, blog, and interactive games/quizzes, with a same-domain `/app` route that redirects to the main CMIS application.

-**Technology Stack**: TypeScript monorepo using Vite + React + Tailwind CSS (client), Express (server), with future database integration via Drizzle ORM.

 ## User Preferences